Nnakazato/api-security-auditor/CONTRIBUTIONS.md

 ## Contribution Log

-Solo project version:
-- Project design and threat model
-- Flask target API implementation
-- Scanner and analyzer implementation
-- Report generation
-- Docker and Makefile reproducibility
-- Tests and CI pipeline
-- Documentation and artifacts
+All work for this project was completed by Nnakazato.

-## Code Ownership Map
+## Code Ownership

-- `api_server/` -> target API and authentication behavior
+- api_server/ — API implementation
+- scanner/ — scanning and analysis logic
-- `scanner/` -> security probes, analyzer, and reports
+- artifacts/ — logs and reports
-- `tests/` -> unit and negative tests
-- `.github/workflows/` -> CI pipeline
+- docker-compose.yml / Dockerfile — containerization
 - `artifacts/release/` -> generated reproducibility evidence